JMistral/JMistral.github.io/index.md

 Welcome to my personal website!
 Shoot me email _jchen1105@hotmail.com_ if you want any of my source codes shared on my site.
 You can also visit [my LinkedIn](https://www.linkedin.com/in/jiaming-chen-data-analyst/) page.

+# [](#header-5)Yelp dataset challenge: NLP & sentiment analysis
+This project can be divided into 5 stages:
+* Data Preprocessing
+* Natural Language Processing
+* Clustering and PCA
+* Restaurant Recommender

 # [](#header-1)Data Scientist Internship (June 2017 ~ August 2017)
 This internship with a startup company gave me experience with using AWS and Python for data wrangling, data visualization, clustering,and also **data story telling**.
 Here are some results